Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Response Rate Limiting (RRL)

-RRL limits the rate of identical responses to the same IP address, which directly counters DNS amplification attacks:
+RRL limits the rate of similar responses to the same source range, which reduces the value of your authoritative servers as DNS amplification reflectors:

 # Typical RRL configuration on authoritative servers